JanssenProject/jans/docs/user/using-jans-cli/cli-custom-scripts.md

 # Custom Scripts

+> Prerequisite: Know how to use the Janssen CLI in [command-line mode](cli-index.md)

 Interception scripts can be used to implement custom business logic for authentication, authorization, and more in a way that is upgrade-proof and doesn't require forking the Gluu Server code.
 Using Janssen CLI, we can manage custom scripts as well.

 Let's get the task information using below command: